 Energy efficient mortgages have been around for a long time, long enough that most people have forgotten about this under-utilized type of financing.
-If you're holding off buying a foreclosure because the home has an older furnace that needs to be replaced, or single pane windows and you want dual pane, an energy efficient mortgage might be your answer.
+If you're holding off buying a foreclosure because the home has an older furnace that needs to be replaced or single-pane windows and you want dual-pane, an energy efficient mortgage might be your answer.
 An energy efficient mortgage can be rolled into your existing mortgage and you can use that money to pay for energy efficient improvements.

 It's easy to get an energy efficient mortgage.
 Borrowers may finance 100% of the improvements.
-There is no need to qualify separately for the additional financing because the energy savings will most likely offset the increased mortgage payments.
+There is no need to qualify separately for additional financing because the energy savings will most likely offset the increased mortgage payments.
 This means that yes, the lender calculates how much you will save on your utility bills by upgrading and making improvements, and the underwriter will use that dollar amount to reduce your ratios.
 This is important if your income to mortgage debt percentage is already at the maximum amount allowed for a PITI payment.

-Types of Energy Efficient Improvements that Qualify for an Energy Efficient Mortgage
+Types of Energy Efficient Improvements That Qualify for an Energy Efficient Mortgage

 An energy efficient mortgage should result in substantial savings on monthly utility bills, plus energy efficient improvements may also increase the value of your home, in addition to helping to conserve valuable energy resources.
 Here are some types of improvements that may qualify for an energy efficient mortgage: